Combinatorial Proofs in Bordered Heegaard Floer homology: Overview of the construction

 \subsection{The strongly-based mapping class groupoid}

-An important class of 3-manifolds with two boundary components is mapping cylinders of surface diffeomorphisms.
+An important class of 3-manifolds with two boundary components is the mapping cylinders of surface diffeomorphisms.
 Gluing with these 3-manifolds can be considered as ``changing the parametrization'' on the boundary of a bordered 3-manifold.

-The strongly-based mapping class groupoid is a category whose objects are pointed matched circles $\slz$ with $4g$ points.
-These should be considered as surfaces $F^\circ(\slz)$ with standard parametrizations by $\slz$.
+The strongly-based mapping class groupoid of genus $g$ is a category whose objects are pointed matched circles with $4g$ points.
+Each object $\slz$ corresponds to a surface $F^\circ(\slz)$ of genus $g$, with standard parametrization by $\slz$.
 The morphisms from $\slz_1$ to $\slz_2$ in the category are isotopy classes of diffeomorphisms $\phi:F^\circ(\slz_1)\to F^\circ(\slz_2)$, sending the basepoint $z_1\in F^\circ(\slz_1)$ to the basepoint $z_2\in F^\circ(\slz_2)$.
 Identity and composition in the category correspond to the identity diffeomorphism and composition of diffeomorphisms, respectively.

 If we fix a pointed matched circle $\slz$ and only consider morphisms from $\slz$ to itself, we obtain the strongly-based mapping class group of $F_{g,1}$ (where $F_{g,1}$ denotes a genus $g$ surface with one circle boundary).
 This is simply the group of isotopy classes of boundary-preserving self-diffeomorphisms of $F_{g,1}$.